 These guys were the only ones to recognise the postcode, and they even apologised for the fact they can only currently quote for people who know their postcodes.

 I’m confident that there are lots more good and bad examples out there, but based on this quick search it would appear it is an issue that needs addressing (excuse the pun).
 With more new builds popping up every day, (and with most political parties promising even more post-election), it’s so important that insurance companies use up-to-date data and additional files such as Not Yet Built and Multi-Residence to ensure a fuss-free service for existing and potential customers.
 In doing so, not only will they provide a better service for their customers and increase profitability as a result, they will also reduce customer service hours spent manually supporting these issues.

 Have you experienced similar problems?
 Let us know in the comment section below.

-Or find about PCA Predict’s solutions for the insurance industry at www.pcapredict.com/insurance
+Find about PCA Predict’s solutions for the insurance industry at www.pcapredict.com/insurance